 Address Change - Check the block if the address reported in Step C is a change from prior tax periods.
-Be sure to file form REV-854.
+Be sure to file REV-854 electronically using the e-Services Center at www.revenue.state.pa.us.

 Change Fed Group - Check this box if the corporate taxpayer is filing a PA Corporate Tax Report for less than a full year due to a change in federal consolidated group.
 This must be indicated on the last report prior to the change.